mcdviii/dactyl-guide/klug-dactyl.md

 ![img](img/Atreus.jpg)

--   Advantages: Small, single-board formfactor
+-   Advantages: Small, single-board form factor
--   Disadvantages: Not a split design,
+-   Disadvantages: Not a split design?
 -   Open Source: Yes

 <div class="NOTES">
+This is another keyboard I saw referenced a lot.
+It's a single board & not split, but it's small (the website shows it fitting in someone's jeans pocket).
+The single board design could be an advantage or disadvantage depending on what you're using it for.
+It's potentially less comfortable to use, but I see it being easy to grab & go if you're using it in a mobile set-up.

 </div>